Skip to main content

 Move opportunities through stages

-In the pipeline view, drag opportunity cards between stage columns to update their status.
+Open Opportunities in the sidebar to view the pipeline board.
+Drag opportunity cards between stage columns to update their status.

 From the opportunity record